Utah First-Time Home Buyer Programs & Grants 2026 | Kat Ashby

 • The Mortgage Reports notes UHC offers a $2,500 grant to qualifying active-duty military and veterans

-To apply, take your Veterans Grant Status Validation to any lender licensed in Utah and ask about the Utah Veterans Grant.
-Contact the Department of Veterans and Military Affairs at 801-326-2372 for eligibility questions.
+To apply, contact the Department of Veterans and Military Affairs at 801-326-2372 for eligibility questions.

 Can You Stack These Programs?